Meet Rob Daniels

 In June 2022 Rob was invited to become a Fellow of the Maryland Bar Foundation, and he is honored to still serve in this capacity.
 Membership in the Fellows is a recognition of “outstanding dedication and contribution to maintaining the honor and integrity of the legal profession, the improvement and facilitation of the administration of justice, the work of the organized Bar of Maryland and civic leadership.
 Membership as a regular Fellow is limited to not more than 2.5% of MSBA membership.
 Invitations are extended only after a nomination by a current Fellow and endorsement by the Board of Directors and Foundation.”

-On May 14, 2024, vote for Robert Daniels
+On November 3, 2026, vote for Rob Daniels

-Political advertisement paid for and approved by Friends of Robert N. Daniels
+Authority: Friends of Robert N. Daniels

 Gary Cofflin, Treasurer